marianovalles/et/README.md

 ## estd

-TODO - Write a (short) description of your application.
+A collection of generic, reusable Erlang modules.

 ## Installation

-Install std by adding it as a [rebar](https://github.com/basho/rebar)
+Install `estd` by adding it as a [rebar](https://github.com/basho/rebar)
 dependency:

 ```erlang